What Does NFS Mean in Text? Real Meaning, Social Media Uses, and Hidden Contexts Explained

 Thinking It Always Means “Not For Sale”

-Using It in Formal Situations
+Using It in Formal Emails

-Misreading Emotional Tone
+Misreading Tone

 NFS Comparison Table